 Mock Apple Pie is a recipe that has been sitting in my recipe box for a long time.
 This recipe was one that was in my Grandmother’s collection.
 I don’t know why I put making this pie off for so long.
 It was right up my alley, it is a fun recipe, it has “unusual” ingredients, but it tastes amazing like apple pie.
 So you might be asking yourself why in the world is this called, “mock apple pie”, well it has no apples in it.
 This is a recipe from Ritz crackers.
 Ritz crackers are what makes up these apples.
 This pie is made just like an apple pie, with the exception of the apple pie.
 A sweet syrup is made, and the crackers are seasoned just like you would an apple pie.

-I had more fun with this recipe when I brought this to work, as everyone thought this was apple pie.
-I set it out on the counter where all food goes, and as people got a slice of pie, I asked them what type of pie is that most everyone said apple pie.
-I told them no, it wasn’t apple pie.
-Everyone looked surprised when I told them it was Ritz crackers.
-Then I got asked for the recipe.
-So, this isn’t my original recipe; this is a recipe that I believe was shared on the back of many boxes of Ritz crackers.
-I hope you enjoy this pie, it is easy to make, and it tastes excellent.
+I had a lot of fun making this Ritz Cracker pie and even more fun when I took the pie to work.
+Everyone thought this was apple pie.
+I set the pie out on the counter where all food goes, and as people got a slice, I asked them what type of pie they thought they were eating.
+Most everyone said apple pie.
+Everyone looked so surprised when I told them it was Ritz Crackers.
+Then I got asked for the recipe!

 Love Apple Pie?
 Check out these Apple Pie Recipes

 I hope you enjoyed reading my mock apple pie story and that you have fun making this Ritz mock apple pie.
 It is easy to put together, and you’ll enjoy fooling your family and friends.
 This pie really does taste just like an apple pie.
 Make this Ritz Cracker pie and let me know what everyone thought about the amazing apple taste!

 Mock Apple Pie

 - 2 teaspoons cream of tartar